 He pulled out the small stack of clothing and set them out onto the tan bedspread.
 All in his sizes, he found another pair of denim blue jeans, a pair of navy blue athletic shorts, two white undershirts, and two button-up shirts, one a dark blue shirt with long sleeves and the other burgundy with short sleeves.
 He had been given an unopened package of boxer shorts and a package of white socks.
 Also included was a grey sweatshirt with a matching pair of sweatpants.
 Again, it was all just the basics, but it was more than he had owned earlier that morning.

 He had just put everything away inside the dresser when there was a quiet knock on the frame of his open door.
 He looked up and saw Jenni standing there, an apologetic expression on her face.

 “Could you help me with my luggage again,” she asked.
 “Please?”

 “Sure,” the man replied with a smile.

-“One of the wheels on the big suitcase broke this morning, and I'm afraid the bag is too heavy for me to drag across this carpet to my room.”
+“It looks like one of the wheels on the big suitcase has broken, and I’m afraid the bag is too heavy for me to drag across this carpet to my room.”